pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 --James Mercer (Australia)

 "Nothing Lasts"
---Evan Jed Memmott, mural at 2285 S Main South Salt Lake, UT, see also: [Rilke](#rilke)
+--Evan Jed Memmott, mural at 2285 S Main South Salt Lake, UT, see also [Rilke](#rilke)

 "It's good to be soft when they push you down
 ...